 Pressure stresses are stresses induced in vessels containing pressurized materials.
 The loading is provided by the same force producing the pressure.
-Thermal stresses exist whenever temperature gradients are present in a material.
-Different temperatures produce different expansions and subject materials to internal stress.
-This type of stress is particularly noticeable in mechanisms operating at high temperatures that are cooled by a cold fluid.
+Thermal stresses exist whenever temperature gradients are present in a material, and different temperatures produce different expansions and subject materials to internal stress.
+This type of stress is particularly noticeable in mechanisms operating at high temperatures cooled by a cold fluid.
 These stresses can be comprised of tensile stress, which is stress arising from forces acting in opposite directions tending to pull a material apart, and compressive stress, which is stress arising from forces acting in opposite directions tending to push a material together.
 These stresses, cyclic in nature, can lead to fatigue failure of the materials.

 One safety issue that is a long-term problem brought on by the aging of nuclear facilities is pressurized thermal shock (PTS).
 PTS is the shock experienced by a thick-walled vessel due to the combined stresses from a rapid temperature and/or pressure change.

 Special Reference: Reactor Pressure Vessel Status Report, U.S. NRC.
 NUREG-1511.
 Office of Nuclear Reactor Regulation U.S. Nuclear Regulatory Commission, Washington, 1994.